raas-dev/configent/README.md

 The script symlinks `vscode/` to `<os_specific_path>/User`.
 Existing `User` directory is first backed up to `~/configent/.backup/<os_specific_path>/User`.

-Symlinking happens even if `codium` has not been installed.
-If `codium` is present, also VSCode extensions (`vscode/extensions.list`) are installed.
+If editor is present, its extensions (`vscode/extensions.list`) are installed using the command-line tool of the editor.

 To update the list after adding or removing extensions in Cursor/VSCodium, run `vscode/create_extensions_list`.